compute-io/umidmean/README.md

 If provided an unsorted input `array`, the function is `O( N log(N) + m )`, where `N` is the input `array` length and `m` is the number of values located between the first and third quartiles of the upper range.
 If the input `array` is already sorted in __ascending__ order, the function is `O(m)`.

-The upper midmean includes the values located between *but not including* Q1 and Q3 for the set of values above the median.
+The upper midmean includes the values located between *but not including* the first and third quartiles for the set of values above the median.
 In the following examples, the values included in the umidmean are in bold.

-[1,2,3,4,5,__6,7__,8]
-Returns 6.5
+[1,2,3,4,5,__6,7__,8] —> umidmean: 6.5

-[1,2,3,4,5,6,7,8,__9,10__,11,12]
-Returns 9.5
+[1,2,3,4,5,6,7,8,__9,10__,11,12] —> umidmean: 9.5

 ## Tests